Individual Website Project Description

 "The desire to create is one of the deepest yearnings of the human soul.
 No matter our talents, education, or

-backgrounds, we each have an inherent wish to create something that did not exist before.
+backgrounds, you each have an inherent wish to create something that did not exist before.
 Everyone can create.

 You don't need money, position, or influence in order to create something of substance or beauty.
 Creation

-satisfaction and fulfillment.
-We develop ourselves and others when we take unorganized matter into our hands and
+brings satisfaction and fulfillment.
+We develop ourselves and others when you take unorganized matter into our

 Happiness, Your Heritage – Dieter F. Uchtdorf